leanprover-community/blog/posts/how-to-write-a-simproc.md

 ## The definitional approach

-In cases where the evaluation is definitionally equal to to the original expression, one may write a dsimproc instead of a simproc.
+In cases where the evaluation is definitionally equal to the original expression, one may write a dsimproc instead of a simproc.
 The syntax to declare a dsimproc is rather to simprocs, with a small difference: we now need to return a `Simp.DStep` instead of a `Simp.Step`; in practice this amounts to providing the expression our program has produced without providing the proof (indeed, this is just `rfl`!)

 To compute `revRange` using the dsimproc approach, we can do the following: